• Skip to primary navigation

 Why Site Speed Matters

-Page Speed is a critical component in the digital user experience, and it is hugely important in our content-driven world.
+Page Speed is a critical component in the digital user experience and hugely important in our content-driven world.
 There’s a reason why Google Analytics now includes statistics like Page Load Time, Lookup, and Page Size.

 Page speed affects both Search Engine Results and, perhaps more importantly, user experience.
 Page speed is also directly related to the design of your website.